Have you ever said to yourself, “Oh, I really should do ______”, but then you don’t follow through?

 In other words, I indulged in a huge whine-fest, but instead of just whining and feeling bad, I actually listened to what I was whining about and then looked for solutions.

 For example, I find exercising really, really boring.
 Why is it boring?
 Because it’s in a gym.
 I do not like exercising for the sake of exercising.
 Give me a treadmill and I’m ready to quit after 5 minutes.
 It’s torture.
 Give me a city to explore and I can (literally!) walk around for 10 hours and love it.
-(Although my feet may not agree.)
+(Although my feet may not agree at the end of the day.)

 So I need to find something to do that holds my attention and gives me a workout in the process.
-OK, that’s one barrier down.
-Then I moved on to the next one.
+That’s one barrier down — one that won’t hold be back any longer.
+Rinse and repeat for each complaint/barrier.

-What if what I felt I “should” do was live on a budget?
-What are the barriers to that?
-For me it’s an emotional one.
-I don’t even like typing the words “live on a budget”.
-In fact, I don’t have a budget.
+What are the barriers to that in your life?
+For me it was an emotional one.
+I didn’t even like typing the words “live on a budget”.
+In fact, I still don’t have a budget.
 A budget makes me feel all controlled and restricted.
 But a spending plan is right up my alley.
 I enjoy planning out what I want to do with my money, and then doing it and making stuff happen.
 How fun is that?
 (Of course, that’s a budget.
 Shhh.)

 Now not everything is going to be as easy as renaming “budget” to “spending plan”, but sometimes that’s all it takes — a little mental adjustment.